 Our Pharmacy and Therapeutics Committee reviews the pharmacy drug list frequently throughout the year.
 It can decide to make a drug preferred or non-preferred at any point in the year.
-This can happen if new drugs appear on the market or new medical studies or other clinical information warrant the change.
+The committee may also add or remove a drug from the Essentials drug list during the year.
+These changes can happen if new drugs appear on the market or new medical studies or other clinical information warrant the change.

 If you're taking a drug that's changed from preferred to non-preferred status, we'll notify you before the change.
-The amount you pay for a drug is based on whether the drug is a generic, preferred or non-preferred drug on the date it is dispensed.
+We will also tell you if a drug you are taking is going to be removed from the Essentials drug list.
+The amount you pay is based on whether the drug is on the Essentials drug list as a preferred or non-preferred drug on the date it is dispensed.
 Whether the pharmacy is in the network or not on the date the drug is dispensed is also a factor.